Women today are

-Companies with diverse teams – including with more women – are more creative, innovative, and ultimately, more profitable.
+Companies with diverse teams – including with more women – are more creative, innovative, and ultimately more profitable.

 In the tech sector, companies are looking for ways to build inclusive teams.
-The 2018 Rebooting Representation report
+The 2018 Rebooting Representation report has actionable recommendations to help tech companies close the race and gender gap.

 The Reboot Representation Tech Coalition